-University education for China, a country in transformation
+University formation for a China in transformation

 The Swiss theologian Dr. Tobias Brandner is the only Western member of the teaching staff at the Divinity School of Chung Chi College in the Chinese University of Hong Kong.
 He advocates a critical theology with a cosmopolitan approach.
 He combines his teaching activities with practical work as a prison counsellor.
 In many different ways, Tobias Brandner makes his students increasingly aware that the church should not isolate itself from people on the margins of society but – on the contrary – should put such people at the centre of its work.